 As is often the case in a small town, Rogersville doesn't have a public transportation system that people use for their commute.

-The education level of Rogersville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.53% of adults 25 and older in Rogersville have a college degree.
+The percentage of adults in Rogersville who are college-educated is close to the national average for all communities of 21.84%: 20.53% of the adults in Rogersville have a bachelor's degree or advanced degree.

 The per capita income in Rogersville in 2022 was $27,879, which is lower middle income relative to Tennessee and the nation.
 This equates to an annual income of $111,516 for a family of four.
 However, Rogersville contains both very wealthy and poor people as well.